Skill: Writing a Function

 #### Common builder options

-All intent builders support these optional methods before `.build()`:
+All builders support these optional methods before `.build()`:

 | Method | Purpose |